 Why are your research/findings particularly important/compelling for nonwovens applications?

-My research project at NWI is focused on investigating the use of polylactic acid (PLA) in nonwovens, namely to investigate the structure-property-process relationships of spunbond and meltblown nonwovens.
-As the demands of government regulations and consumers alike push for alternative resources to enable a truly sustainable future, my research aims to provide the fundamental understanding of using PLA (and its blends with other biopolymers) as an alternative to the currently used materials in the nonwovens industry.
+My research project at NWI is focused on investigating the use of polylactic acid (PLA) in nonwovens, particularly related to the structure-property-process relationships of spunbond and meltblown nonwovens.
+As the demands of government regulations and consumers alike push for alternative resources to enable a sustainable future, my research aims to contribute to the fundamental understanding of using PLA (and its blends with other biopolymers) as an alternative to currently used materials in the nonwovens industry.

-Previous research (also conducted at NWI) found that PLA blended with other bio-based polymers can lead to an improvement in properties such as crystallinity, shrinkage and heat-deflection temperature of melt-spun fibers.
-As such, the main objective of my research is to extend the work that was previously conducted on melt-spun fibers for nonwovens, with a focus on enhancing the properties of the nonwovens through investigations of thermal bonding, charge density and nucleation through spunbond and meltblown nonwovens respectively.
+Previous research conducted at NWI found that PLA blended with other bio-based polymers can lead to an improvement in properties such as crystallinity, shrinkage and heat-deflection temperature in melt-spun fibers.
+Building upon this prior work, Christine’s NWI research project aims to enhance the properties of PLA-based nonwovens through investigations of thermal bonding, charge density and nucleation in spunbond and meltblown materials, respectively.